debianmaster/microservices-on-openshift/README.md

 #
 ## 0. Initial Setup
+> To setup openshift on your laptop using a Vagrant image use https://www.openshift.org/vm/

 Create an OpenShift project where these microservices will be created for development purposes.
 As an example we are calling it msdev.
 ```sh
 oc new-project msdev